Aniketyadav44/s7r/README.md

 ```

 This method returns the clicked timestamp history of an url using its short code.

+The code for getter service is located in `getter` folder.

 ## Detailed flow of URLs